 I realize that I’m not winning over any die-hard Kraft Dinner aficionados here:

-Even though this microwave macaroni & cheese is so easy that a kid could make it, it’s still more complicated than making it on the stovetop.
-I’m well aware of that: my one-skillet, stovetop macaroni and cheese will be on the blog very soon.
-This recipe is specifically for dorm rooms and any other situation in which a stovetop is not readily available.
+This microwave macaroni & cheese IS so easy that a kid could make it.
+But it’s still more complicated than making it on the stovetop.
+I’m well aware of that: my creamy-one-pot stovetop macaroni and cheese is a family favorite.
+This recipe is specifically for dorm rooms and any other situation where you don’t have access to a stovetop.

 Or maybe for those occasional bad-hair days when waddling my pajama-clad butt over to the microwave is at the limit of my capabilities.